COMPLETED FINAL DRAFT OF THE PAPER IS DUE MONDAY, JUNE 03, 2019

 DOWNLOAD THE FINAL GRADING RUBRIC AND MAKE SURE THAT YOUR FINAL DRAFT ADDRESSES EACH OF THE EXPECTATIONS:

-You have a standing homework assignment for the duration of this project-continue to work on your research paper if you do not finish in class.
+You have a standing homework assignment for the duration of this project-continue to work on your research paper if you do not finish an assignment in class.